Eduardo372-ai/Xbox5/README.md

 # How to use?
-Look at opcode table in "opcodetable.md" and program the program. if "opcodetable.md" not available, look at code cpu.js line 35 and you will see that opcodes
+Look at opcode table in "opcodetable.md" and program the program. if "opcodetable.md" not available, look at code cpu.js line 68 or look the code and you will see that opcodes
 like:

 ```javascript